yssource/rhai/doc/src/rust/packages/create.md

     // Merge all registered functions and constants from the plugin module into the custom package.
     //
+    // Functions in the sub-module 'my_sub_module' are flattened and registered at the top level
+    // instead of in a sub-module.
+    //
     // The text string name in the middle parameter can be anything and is reserved for future use;
-    // it is recommended to be an ID string that uniquely identifies the module. combine_with_exported_module!(module, "my-functions", my_module));
+    // it is recommended to be an ID string that uniquely identifies the module.
+    //
+    // This call ends up registering three functions at the top level of the package:
+    //   1) greet
+    //   2) get_num
+    //   3) get_sub_num (flattened from sub-module 'my_sub_module')
+    //
+    combine_with_exported_module!(module, "my-functions", my_module));
 });
 ```